techiediaries/techiediaries/_posts/2020/angular-10/2019-06-04-angular-routing-tutorial.md

 The Router outlet is where the Router inserts the component that matches the current route.

-> **Note**: If you didn’t tell the CLI to automatically add routing to your project, you simply need to manually add routing module and the router outlet to your project to set up routing.
+> **Note**: If you didn’t tell the CLI to automatically add routing to your Angular project, you simply need to manually add a routing module and router outlet to your project to set up routing.

-## Adding Component Routes to The Router Configuration
+## Adding Angular 10 Component Routes to The Router Configuration

 Now, let's add components to our router configuration and navigation links in our template.

+Here, we'll assume we have already generated the following components using the `ng g component` command:

+- AccountListComponent
+- AccountCreateComponent
+- ContactListComponent
+- ContactCreateComponent
+- ActivityListComponent
+- ActivityCreateComponent

 Open the `src/app/app-routing.module.ts` file and start by adding the following imports to the components: